 More information about functions can be found, e.g. in this section of Julia’s Docs.

-If You ever encounter a built in function that you don’t know, you may always search for it in the docs (search box: top left corner of the page).
+If you ever encounter a built in function that you don’t know, you may always search for it in the docs (search box: top left corner of the page).